valueflows/valueflows/snippets/serial-transport-within-context/README.md

-This set of snippets contains a transportation of a serialized bike within a context, basically just changing locations.
+This set of snippets contains a transportation of a serialized bike within a context, basically just changing locations on the same vf:Resource.
+During transportation it is located on the truck.

 1. [resources-0.yaml](https://github.com/valueflows/valueflows/blob/master/snippets/serial-transport-within-context/resources-0.yaml)
 1. [transport.yaml](https://github.com/valueflows/valueflows/blob/master/snippets/serial-transport-within-context/transport.yaml)